 Either way and whatever size your patio, it’s an area that’s worth paying attention to, as it makes such a big difference to the look and feel of both your house and your garden.
 If you approach your home and there’s calming greenery surrounding it or flowering perennials, it’s sure to make your mood soar.

 There are so many things you can do with patio plants, so take inspiration from a whole host of garden ideas.

 Pots are a great option that fit in with almost any patio ideas; choose evergreen shrubs and grasses for year-round interest and color.
 If flowers are your passion, there are numerous varieties, from spring hyacinths and summer begonias to autumn cyclamen and winter pansies which will see you through the bleaker months.
 Just remember to plant up frost-proof pots so they’ll be resistant to cracking in winter.

 Patio planting ideas

-Of course, as you will see in the photos below, pots aren’t the only patio planting options – we have lots of great ideas to inspire you.
+Of course, as you will see in the photos below, planters and pots aren’t the only options – we have a whole host of great patio planting ideas to inspire you.

 1. Use small trees to provide shade

 Sun worshippers may not like this suggestion, but if your patio gets a lot of sun and you are in need of patio cover ideas, planting small trees can give you a shady spot to escape intense rays.